TaroPie1214/TaroStudio/README.md

 # TaroStudio

-A collection of all my plugins!
+A collection of all my JUCE plugins!

 JUCE tutorials coming soon...